-The Portfolio also excludes companies involved in the manufacture of controversial weapons and companies which derive revenue above certain thresholds from industries or activities that do not promote environmental or social characteristics, as set out below.
-These exclusion criteria may be updated from time to time.
+The Portfolio also excludes companies involved in the manufacture of controversial weapons and companies which derive revenue above certain thresholds from industries or activities that do not promote environmental or social characteristics.
+The exclusion criteria may be updated from time to time.